KillianDmt/MeowFlix/README.md

 - Mobile app development
 - Integration with smart home devices for automated play
 - Personalized profiles for multiple cats in a household
+- Trying to use Graph QL and React.js

 ---